 Long has the male vampire’s victim been a part of the horror movie tradition.
 In addition to Morticia Addams, Nurmi may have borrowed from the brides in DRACULA (1931).
 Or perhaps Carrol Borland, the actress who portrayed Luna — the female companion / co-conspirator of Bela Lugosi’s Count Mora in 1935’s MARK OF THE VAMPIRE.
 But these women are tied to men: the brides, a lover.
 Morticia, a husband; and Luna, a father.* It’s the makeup.
 The pose.
 The presence of these women.
 The men who helped define them.
 That was the foundation.

 But Vampira was all her own.
 Though Nurmi was married (her husband had curiously enough come up with the name of the character), Vampira had no male companion.
-She was the first “vamp” to step off the page or screen and be seen driven about Los Angeles, greeting fans with no male vampire at her side.
+She was the first “vamp” to step off the page or screen and be seen driven about Los Angeles, greeting fans.
 She would show up as a guest on other television shows, but never as seductress.
 Always something alien.
 She was sexy, certainly.
 But the sex seemed dangerous.

 Men were portrayed as scared of her — not attracted to her.
 A surviving bit of footage from the George Goebel Show has Goebel running away when a date with the strange Vampira (and her literal smoking sofa) starts getting a little too weird for his tastes.
 A joke, to be sure, but one that has at is base a fear of any woman that doesn’t fit the mold of the ideal, all-american girl.
 Nurmi’s voice is never flirtatious.
 Her movements never demure.
 She is, in fact, threatening, best known for saying “screaming relaxes me” after an ear-piercing shriek that started her every show.
 Is it a scream of terror?
 Or ecstasy?